Police: Stalker kills woman, husband in Seattle-area home

 Sadeghi wrote in her application for the protection order that Khodakaramrezaei threatened to show up at her home and set it on fire and left voicemails declaring that he wouldn’t stop unless “he killed himself or died,” The Seattle Times reported.

-Sadeghi tried to cut off contact with Khodakaramrezaei but harassment continued, so she contacted police in December and again in January after his actions intensified.
+Sadeghi tried to cut off contact with Khodakaramrezaei, but the harassment continued, so she contacted the police in December and again in January after his actions intensified.

 Sadeghi was a software engineer who had worked at Promontory MortgagePath, which provided mortgage services, before it shuttered in November.
 She had also been studying in the University of Washington’s graduate programs, according to her LinkedIn profile.